 Just blocks away, the lovely old Sorbonne University sits on the Place de la Sorbonne, lined with cafes.

-Just across the street and up a short hill from the garden, looms the Pantheon: an elaborate, grandiose mausoleum that holds the remains of some of France's greatest minds, from Alexandre Dumas to Marie Curie.
+Across the street and up a short hill, looms the Pantheon, a grandiose mausoleum that holds the remains of some of France's greatest minds, from Alexandre Dumas to Marie Curie.

-St-Germain-des-Prés: The southern and western edges of the gardens are located in this mythical neighborhood where writers and artists including Simone de Beauvoir and Jean-Paul Sartre haunted local cafes, including the Deux Magots.
+St-Germain-des-Prés: The southern and western edges of the gardens are located in this iconic neighborhood where writers and artists including Simone de Beauvoir and Jean-Paul Sartre haunted local cafes.